TengoCharlie/TengoCharlie/README.md

 - 👀 I’m interested in Tech....Coding, desing, 3Ddesign, IOTs, Robotics and Automation etc..........
 - 🌱 I’m currently learning MERN Stack and UI/UX Desgin
 - 📫 How to reach me ....
-    -If you are comfortable to wait for the response than Mail me on tenguriya.harsh@gmail.com -If you don't have patience for response than Whatsapp me on +91-7426003118,(No Calls & Text)
+    - If you are comfortable to wait for the response than Mail me on tenguriya.harsh@gmail.com
+    - If you don't have patience for response than Whatsapp me on +91-7426003118,(No Calls & Text)

 <!---
 TengoCharlie/TengoCharlie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.